KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* string
+- *Default:* if not provided, the `appDir` path will be used.

 This should be the root directory of the git repository.

-Dependending on your repository setup
+Depending on your
-this may be required for Docker-based bundling.
-This path, if provided will be used as the mount point
+repository setup this may be required for Docker-based bundling.
+This
+path, if provided, will be used as the mount point for the Docker
-for the Docker container during bundling.
-If this is not provided, the `appDir` path will be used.
+container during bundling.

 ---